guru245/kickstart.nvim/README.md

 Neovim is the future.

 That being said, Neovim has a steep learning curve even for Vim experts.
-This is where NVIM studio comes in.
-NVIM studio will help you understand how to set up Neovim, providing a basic platform to foster your own setting.
+This is where Kickstart comes in.
+Kickstart will help you understand how to set up Neovim, providing a starting point to foster your own setting.
+What's more, on top of the original kickstart, I added my own setting.

 ![overview](./.img/overview.png)